-Car parking to the rear will be softened by the formation of planted bay dividers and shrubs which will be located in appropriate areas of the site to enhance security, privacy and provide existing/new residences with a greener outlook.
+Car parking to the houses will be softened by the formation of planted bay dividers and shrubs which will be located in appropriate areas of the site to enhance security, privacy and provide existing/new residences with a greener outlook.

-Where possible existing trees have been retained, but is trees have been removed these have been compensated for by the planting of extra native tree species as part of the proposed plan.
+Where possible existing trees have been retained / protected, but if trees have been removed, these have been compensated for by the planting of extra native tree species as part of the proposed plan.
+Following the withdrawal of the first application, extra space has now been provided between the new houses and the existing trees long the eastern and southern sides of the site.